cesar-douady/open-lmake/README.md

 	- Can launch about 1000 jobs per second if connected to an adequate slurm-based farm.
 - Extremely memory efficient:
 	- Keeping the state of all dependencies is inherently very expensive.
-	- Thorough efforts have been made to keep this book keeping minimal.
+	- Thorough efforts have been made to keep this book keeping-minimal.
 	- Typically, an existing dependency occupies 16 bytes, a non-existing one only 4 bytes, so there can be 100's of millions of them.
 - Generally speaking 1.000.000 files/jobs can be handled with no burden.
 - Oriented towards reproducibility: